fpresti/webAPI/README.md

 webAPI example in python using Flask.

+If you clone this repositorie, remember to create the environment with:
+#python -m venv environment
+And afterwards to activate.
+#\environment\Scripts\activate

-Remember to install next dependencies.
+Then install next dependencies:

-pip install flask
+#pip install flask
-pip install pillow
+#pip install pillow
-pip install tensorflow
+#pip install tensorflow